simonwhatley/govuk-prototype-kit-macros/components/label/README.md

 #### Macro
 ```
 {{ govukLabel({
-  "text": "What is your National Insurance number?",
+  text: "What is your National Insurance number?",
-  "classes": "heading-xlarge",
+  classes: "heading-xlarge",
-  "isPageHeading": true
+  isPageHeading: true
 }) }}
 ```